Madeleine Dring: Life

-Dring died at age 53 in 1977 of a cerebral hemorrhage (brain aneurysm).
+Dring died at age 53 in 1977 of a cerebral hemorrhage.
 Dring's tombstone was recently uncovered (in situ) at Lambeth Cemetery in Streatham.
 Both Roger and their son, Jeremy, died in 2014.
 Roger died at age 90 and Jeremy died of Amyotrophic lateral sclerosis (ALS).

 A book, Madeleine Dring: Her Music, Her Life, by Ro Hancock-Child, was published in 2000 (2nd edition 2009), and included cartoon illustrations from Dring's own notebooks interpreted by Hancock-Child.
 The biography was partially funded by Dring's husband, Roger Lord, in order to disseminate information about his late wife's compositions.
-Several articles, compact disc recordings, and inclusions of Dring's biographical information in books about composers in the last decade have secured her name a place in the modern lexicon.
+Several articles, compact disc recordings, and inclusions of Dring's biographical information in books about composers have secured her name a place in the modern lexicon.

 Another book, Madeleine Dring: Lady Composer by Wanda Brister and Jay Rosenblatt was published in 2020 by Clemson University Press and Liverpool University Press and is distributed by OUP.
 Over 100 pages of footnotes and references are included in this volume as well as complete works lists and document performances by Dring.

 Both of these authors have also worked to record and publish works by Dring.

-Dring's most recent posthumous honour was to have the Streatham and Clapham High School Dining Hall named after her.
+In the middle of the neighbourhood in which Dring spent most of her life, the Streatham and Clapham High School Dining Hall is named after her.
 She did not attend this school, but attended La Retraite Roman Catholic Girls' School in Clapham Park.
-It is geographically located in the middle of the neighbourhood in which Dring spent most of her life.